Sathya Nadella, Micro CEO stressed upon the importance of Artificial Intelligence at an event in India. He quoted it as an “ultimate breakthrough.”

-Nadella referred at one of the projects undertaken in the state of Punjab in northern India by Microsoft.
+Nadella referred to one of the projects undertaken in the state of Punjab in northern India by Microsoft.
 He stated, “We took all the call center data around public services and analyzed the speech so that the government could get a better handle on issues from people who were happy with their services.”

 However, he cautioned against overhyping the merits of AI as it perhaps couldn’t be the best way for the AI to grow.